 You should see the "Passed" message in case of success.

 Continue with two more tests: the second (Built-in filter test) and the third (Test with load).
 For the third test, make sure to connect a good 50 Ohm load directly to the analyzer's antenna connector.
-See page 34 to know more about 50 Ohm loads.

 Self tests